MONEY & TUITION

 We accept cash payments, money orders, certified cashier's checks, and debit/credit card payments.
 Please note that there is an additional 4% processing fee that is added to any payment that is made using debit/credit card.

-If a student cannot pay the full tuition in two payments or less (meaning a downpayment and one lump sum payment of the remaining balance), we do offer a monthly payment plan as an additional option.
+If a student cannot pay the full tuition in two payments or less (meaning a down payment and one lump sum payment of the remaining balance), we do offer a monthly payment plan as an additional option in-house.

 How does the Monthly Payment Plan work?